-6 The second season monitoring commenced from March, 2020, but had to be suspended due to restrictions imposed on account of COVID-19.
-The monitoring could be resumed in June, 2020 again, which is the onset of monsoon in Bangladesh.
+&lt;sup>6 The second season monitoring commenced from March, 2020, but had to be suspended due to restrictions imposed on account of COVID-19.
+The monitoring could be resumed in June, 2020 and conducted for 1 month before onset of monsoon in Bangladesh.